tokland/vite-react-playground/README.md

 ## Description

-Playground and best practices for React SPA.
+Playground and best practices for React SPA with Typescript.

 ## Setup